ljw20180420/rearr/README.md

 ## WebUI

+This project has a webUI.
+The webUI contains a visualizing workflow.

+- Remove duplicates in fastq files.
+- Demultiplex according to markers like sgRNA (this diffs from data to data).
+- Extract alignable parts from fastq reads (this diffs from data to data).
+- Align reads chimerically.

+The webUI also contains shiny apps for post process and visualization.

-The webUI is heavy, so not suitable to release as conda package.
+The webUI is too heavy to release as conda package.
 There is a prebuild [github docker package](https://ghcr.io/ljw20180420/rearr).
 To launch the webUI locally, either clone the repository
 ```console
 $ git clone https://github.com/ljw20180420/rearr.git
 ```